-- There are multiple trading order types available to investors on both Stake AUS and Stake Wall St.
+- There are multiple trading order types available to investors on Stake Wall St.

 - Market orders are used when traders want to execute a trade immediately, while price-specific traders like limit or stop orders will only activate when a specific value has been met.